HeyThereParth/MyPortfolio/README.md

-# React + Vite
+# Portfolio Website

+This is a responsive portfolio website built using React and Tailwind CSS.
+It showcases projects, skills, and contact information with a clean and modern design.

+---

 ## Features

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

-Currently, two official plugins are available:

-- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh
-- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh
+- **Responsive Design**: Optimized for all screen sizes.
+- **Modern Styling**: Built with Tailwind CSS for a sleek look.
+- **Interactive Components**: Smooth transitions and animations.

+---

+## Tech Stack

+- **React**: JavaScript library for building user interfaces.
+- **Tailwind CSS**: Utility-first CSS framework for styling.